Coruscanic/sverige-irrigation-calculator/docs/social-contract.md

 - Afterwards, any outstanding issues will be raised in post-standup.

 Sprints:
-- Sprints will last 2 weeks.
+- Sprints will last 2 weeks, beginning on the Monday and ending on the Friday
 - One developer is assigned the role of support engineer every sprint.
 - Sprint capacity will be 10 points per developer.
 1 point represents 2 hours of work.
 - All members must update the team on their progress towards the sprint goal.